backstage/backstage/docs/overview/roadmap.md

 Addons are TechDocs features that are added on top of the base docs-like-code experience.
 An example would be a feature that showed comments on the page.
 We plan to add an Addon framework and open source a selection of the Addons that we use internally at Spotify.
 We encourage the Backstage community to add further Addons.

-For more information about the TechDocs Addon Framework, see the documentation page [here](https://backstage.io/docs/features/techdocs/addons)
+For more information about the TechDocs Addon Framework, see the documentation page [here](https://backstage.io/docs/features/techdocs/addons).

 For general information about TechDocs including roadmap, see [here](https://backstage.io/docs/features/techdocs/techdocs-overview).

 ### Software Catalog pagination

 Today adopters with a big catalog (with several thousands of software components) might not have an ideal end-user experience when viewing the `/catalog` page.
 The issue is related to how the entities are fetched by the frontend.
 In order to provide a better end-user experience the pagination of the catalog’s entities needs to be enforced.
-Some experimentations are already completed but in this quarter we plan to continue, and hopefully complete, this relevant enhancement.
+Some experimentation is already completed but in this quarter we plan to continue, and hopefully complete, this relevant enhancement.

 ### More SIGs